donkirkby/zero-play/docs/journal/index.md

 It looks like we don't get much improvement past 50,000 positions, and I don't see much difference between the two different data formats.

+I tried changing the think time for each move from 0.1s to 2.0s and generated 50,000 positions.
+It took 28 hours, and the model had a validation loss of 0.161 - worse than the quick searches!

 [Training with positive/negative]: 2023/training-pos-neg.png
 [Training with one hot]: 2023/training-one-hot.png
 [Training +/- on 100,000]: 2023/training-100_000-pos-neg.png